 - 60 g grated Grana Padano or Parmigiano Reggiano cheese

 Traditionally known as the ‘poor man’s meat’, lentils appear in many traditional Italian dishes such as in soups, braises, vegetable sides, and as an accompaniment to various meats.
 These lentil fritters are more than just a vegetarian alternative to traditional meatballs – filled with Grana Padano cheese, they are irresistibly delicious for anyone.
 Finding a single origin is difficult for this popular street food, but it is safe to say that nowadays, you will find them easily all over Italy – from Sicilian food trucks selling fried snacks in paper cones, to a good aperitivo spread at popular city bars.

-Lentils themselves have a special place in the Italian cuisine.
-There are more than 10 different certified varieties of lentils in Italy, ranging from the giant green lentils of the city of Altamura in Puglia, to the famous lentils of Castelluccio in Norcia, Umbria, known for the beautiful plains in which they grow but also for their distinct flavour and thin skin which makes them easier to cook.
+Lentils themselves have a special place in the Italian cuisine. there are more than 10 different certified varieties of lentils in Italy, ranging from the giant green lentils of the city of Altamura in Puglia, to the famous lentils of Castelluccio in Norcia, Umbria, known for the beautiful plains in which they grow but also for their distinct

 The recipe for lentils fritters below uses dried lentils, but if you want to cut the cooking time you can easily substitute the 200 g of dried lentils with the pre-cooked variety - 500 g should do.

 1. Soak lentils in cold water for 2 hours.
 Meanwhile, boil the potato, then peel the skin.

 2. Drain lentils and cook in boiling water for approximately 40 minutes until they are creamy and soft.
 Drain, let cool.